Ar-zz-duboy/Arduboy/README.md

-Arduboy Library · `stable`
+Arduboy Library · `1.1.1`
 ===============

-Information and instructions on using the <b>`stable`</b> branch of the Arduboy Library.
+Welcome to Arduboy!
+This is release `1.1.1` of the Arduboy Library.

 ## About

 Arduboy is an open-source hardware platform allowing gamers to easily make and share games using C/C++.
 The **Arduboy Library** is an open-source library that provides a programming interface for making games and applications that run on an Arduboy.
 The Arduboy Library supports both the **production** and **development** Arduboy units.

-### Using the `stable` Branch

-This is the `stable` branch and is the most up-to-date and stable release of the Arduboy Library.
-This branch is used to tag the releases pushed to the Arduino IDE.

-Please use this branch for your projects.

-#### Other Branches
-The following list provides details on all important branches from the Arduboy project.

-<b>`stable`</b> Please use the `stable` branch for the current stable build.
-If you are unsure
-which branch to use for your game, then this is the branch you are looking for.

-<b>`develop`</b> The `develop` branch for the Arduboy Library holds the bleeding-edge release
+### Contributing to the Arduboy Library

-for the Arduboy project.
+The Github url for this project is https://github.com/Arduboy/Arduboy.

+Using `git` and Github, anyone can contribute to the Arduboy library.
+The source found using the Arduino _Library Manager_ can be found on the [`stable`](https://github.com/Arduboy/Arduboy/tree/stable) branch.
+For "bleeding-edge" work on the library, see the [`develop`](https://github.com/Arduboy/Arduboy/tree/develop) branch of the Arduboy repository.

-## Using the Aruboy Library
+## Using the Arduboy Library

 To start using the Arduboy Library in your applications, the library must be available to your own project's source.
 The most reliable method for including